Huskyeder/stackato-doc/user/reference/client-ref.rst

 .. _command-add-user:

       stackato add-user  *<name>*
         Register a new user in the current or specified target.
 This operation requires administrator privileges, except if "allow_registration" is set server-side.
+This exception is specific to Stackato 2.

         .. raw:: html